• Home

 Benefits of ChartExpo

-• ChartExpo comes with over 50 chart templates, including the Likert Scale, CSAT Score Survey (NPS Detail) Chart, Customer Satisfaction, CSAT Score Bar (NPS Charts), Rating and Rating Bar.
+• ChartExpo comes with over 50 chart templates, including the Likert Scale, CSAT Score Survey (NPS Detail) Chart, Customer Satisfaction, CSAT Score Bar (NPS Charts), and Rating and Rating Bar.

 • This AI-driven data visualization tool does not need to be installed on your computer.
 So there’s no need to worry about malware and viruses infecting your desktop.

-• Essentially, if you’re not satisfied with the tool within a week, you can opt out as quickly as signing up for a trial.
+• Essentially, if you’re not satisfied with the tool within a week, you can opt-out as quickly as signing up for a trial.

 • The cost of accessing 50-plus chart templates is ONLY $10 a month after the trial period.